 However, according to historian and former WHS director Robert Silliman, the land transactions between settlers and Indians were “the result of an exchange between two cultures that had utterly different values, goals, and beliefs.”
 For Nassahegan and his predecessors, land ownership was an alien concept.
 Another Plymouth governor, Edward Winslow, noted that “every Sachem knoweth how far the bounds and limits of his own country extendeth.”
 Land wasn’t owned, it was used.
 Nassahegan may have seen himself as offering privileges of use to allies who had successfully vanquished the Pequots.
 Given the contrast between these ideologies, it’s possible that Nassahegan would have granted his allies use of his lands while still feeling that his sovereignty over them was intact.

 In considering the settling of Windsor, we might do so in a way that moves beyond the narrative of a group of stalwart English emigrants.
 Rather, we might listen to the silences and read between the lines to imagine a region whose inhabitants, the River Indians, followed certain patterns of land use for many centuries.
 These patterns of use were deeply and permanently interrupted by disease.
 The smallpox epidemics not only killed thousands of people, they disrupted generational structures and changed the world around the Native people who survived, as well as how the young and old interacted with that new world.

 Additionally, preexisting tensions between tribes were amplified by the influx of alliances and materials.
 The English nearly destroyed the Pequots.
 In gratitude, the River Indians unintentionally traded and deeded land in such a way as to allow the white settlers to construct permanent material and ideological structures in the absence left by the epidemiological decimation of the Native population.

 By Anne C. Wheeler, PhD

-Anne is an assistant professor of composition/rhetoric and writing program director at Springfield College.
+Anne is an associate professor of composition/rhetoric and writing program director at Springfield College.